MacDue/Mank-Spec/spec/expressions.md

 | `bool`      | `i32`         | 1 if the bool is true 0 otherwise                |
 | `char`      | `str`         | creates a new string consisting of a single char |

-Addtional casts are allowable due to the transitive (directed) closure of these base casts.
+Additional casts are allowable due to the transitive (directed) closure of these base casts.
-For example the cast `true as f64` is allowed as you can cast a `bool` to a `i32` then to a `f64`.
+For example, the cast `true as f64` is allowed as you can cast a `bool` to an `i32` then to an `f64`.
-A cast like `1.2 as bool` would be invalid (since there's no casts from any type to `bool`).
+A cast like `1.2 as bool` would be invalid (since there are no casts from any type to `bool`).

 ### Switch expressions